-10.4.7 Develop a capital project cost forecasting/trending capability.
+10.4.6 Address the deficiencies in project estimating by making organizational and process improvements and creating a capital project estimating function/organization equipped with appropriate tools.
+Ongoing: PSEG Long Island is improving the process but presently does not accurately estimate projects.
+Poor estimating results in poor project management decisions.
+23 Revised 10.4.7 Develop a capital project cost forecasting/trending capability.
 Ongoing: As noted above.
 26 10.4.8 Incorporate contingency management in capital project cost estimating and cost management.
 Ineffective: Poor project estimates are increased with a risk and contingency factor ranging from 40 percent for an office level estimate to 10 percent for a definitive estimate.
 These factors artificially inflate project estimates as the factors appear unsubstantiated.
 25 In-Progress 10.4.10 Improve periodic capital progress reporting.
 Ongoing: The procedures developed to date address many components of capital project delivery and will continue to support project management and control.
 26 In-Progress 10.4.11 Improve capital project document control.
-Ongoing: Procedures developed to date identify [documentation] but implementation will continue.
+Ongoing: Procedures developed to date identify documentation but implementation will continue.
 20 In-Progress 10.4.12 Perform capital project schedule management.
 Ongoing: PSEG Long Island's project schedule management will continue to improve.
+26 In-Progress

-26 In-Progress 12.4.2 Develop and implement a rigorous procedure that requires a thorough analysis and direct comparison of the costs of repairing versus replacing T&D system equipment.
+12.4.2 Develop and implement a rigorous procedure that requires a thorough analysis and direct comparison of the costs of repairing versus replacing T&D system equipment.
 While other factors, such as system reliability, should be analyzed as well, LIPA should be aware of the cost- effectiveness of each project or program, and the impact it will have on customer costs.
 Ongoing: PSEG Long Island has a reasonable approach to repair/replace decision- making, but it does not yet include cost-benefit analyses.
-18 In-Progress

-12.4.3 Establish an asset management model that supports the LIPA T&D preventive maintenance program.
+18 In-Progress 12.4.3 Establish an asset management model that supports the LIPA T&D preventive maintenance program.
 Ongoing: PSEG Long Island recently created an Asset Strategy group in late 2016 to provide increased support to the preventative maintenance programs.
 Full implementation is expected in 2020.
-18 See Above 13.4.1 Develop an integrated work management system that formalizes planned work, support requirements, and provides continuous feedback on workforce effectiveness.
+18 In-Progress 13.4.1 Develop an integrated work management system that formalizes planned work, support requirements, and provides continuous feedback on workforce effectiveness.
 Ineffective: PSEG Long Island does not yet use work management systems to effectively plan, monitor and control the work of major work force groups.
 27 In-Progress 13.4.2 Fill gaps in the current management information reporting and organizational reporting relationships to support an integrated work management system.
 Ineffective: PSEG Long Island does not yet use work management systems to effectively plan, monitor and control the work of major work force groups.
 28 In-Progress 15.4.4 Develop a comprehensive, coordinated communications, government and public affairs strategy and associated policies/procedures.
 Ongoing: Communications are performed by a number of organizations.
-External Affairs developed a handbook for reliability projects and adopted a more proactive approach; however, additional improvements are possible as discussed in [the Final] Report.
-42 and 44 Completed 15.4.5 Communicate issues of significance to customers regularly and in a timely manner.
+External Affairs developed a handbook for reliability projects and adopted a more proactive approach; however, additional improvements are possible as discussed in the Final Report.
+42 and 44 Completed

+15.4.5 Communicate issues of significance to customers regularly and in a timely manner.
 Ongoing: Improvements are warranted in the area of capital projects.
-40 In-Progress 44 Completed
+40 In-Progress 44 Completed -------- --- --- --------------------------------------